ippontech/metrics-spark-reporter/README.md

 ## Test

-Test sending data with a [JHipster] (http://jhipster.github.io/) sample modified to report to a Spark Streaming app [metrics-spark-receiver] (https://github.com/ippontech/metrics-spark-receiver).
+Test sending data with the [JHipster] (http://jhipster.github.io/) sample which report to a Spark Streaming app implementing the java custom receiver [metrics-spark-receiver] (https://github.com/ippontech/metrics-spark-receiver).

-Run the Jhipster app with the Maven command :
+Send data by launching the JHipster sample with the Maven command :
 ```
 $ mvn spring-boot:run
 ```

+Display metrics received by launching one of the two classes inside the repo `metrics-spark-receiver` :
-And launch the class `MetricsToConsole` to display the metrics received in Spark.
+* `MetricsToConsole` to display data in the console.
+* `MetricsToES` to send data to an ElasticSearch server via Spark in order to use Kibana.